Patrick Blake (Hollyoaks): Reception

 Sheffield said of his character that he was originally just seen as Dodger's dad, although eventually people started referring to him as Patrick Blake.
-He also said that people were picking up on the subtle hints that Patrick wasn't going to be a nice character.
+He also said that people were picking up on the subtle hints that Patrick was not going to be a nice character.
 A reporter writing for the Inside Soap Yearbook 2017 included Patrick's return as a "vision" in their "A to Z" list of 2016, adding that "imaginary dead pals were all the rage in 2016!"

 For his portrayal of Patrick, Jeremy Sheffield was nominated for several awards.
 Sheffield was put on the longlist and the shortlist for the British Soap Awards 2014 for Best Actor, although he lost to David Neilson.
 In the Inside Soap Awards 2014, Sheffield was placed on the longlist for Best Bad Boy, and Patrick and Maxine's domestic abuse storyline was placed on the longlist for Best Storyline, both were also placed onto the shortlist.
 Whilst the domestic abuse storyline won, Sheffield lost out his award to Marc Baylis.
 Sheffield would then go on to win the Villain of the Year Award in the 2015 British Soap Awards.
-Sheffield is currently on the longlist for Best Actor, Best Bad Boy in the Inside Soap Awards 2015.
+Sheffield was longlisted for the Best Actor and Best Bad Boy Award in the Inside Soap Awards 2015.
+In 2023, Duncan Lindsay from Metro called the character "evil", "violent" and "Gaslighting", and wrote how he was "one of Hollyoaks' most talked about villains of all time" and that viewers would "recall his horrifying behaviour" towards Maxine.
+Lindsay also called Nico's murder of Patrick a "shocking twist".